geofrancis/HLK-LD303-Radar-i2c-adapter/README.md

 set srdupilot to rangefinder type 2 for MaxbotixI2C set i2c address to 112

-pin 16 /17 for RX TX to RADAR
+5v,Ground,pin 16 / 17 for RX TX to RADAR
 GPIO 22 (SCL) and GPIO 21 (SDA)